High cholesterol: lowering levels naturally by addressing underlying triggers

 A personalised assessment of your cardiometabolic health

-Our cardiometabolic practitioner Mark Payne assesses a person’s health from a 360 perspective, taking in their health history, genetics, lifestyle and risk factors to deeply understand their cardiometabolic health.
-Beyond a thorough case taking, functional testing may be used to either assess cardiometabolic risk, or to further investigate the underlying cause of high cholesterol.
+Mark Payne has extensive experience in cardiometabolic health and takes a 360-degree approach to assessment, considering health history, genetics, lifestyle, and risk factors to build a complete picture of each person’s cardiometabolic health.
+Beyond a thorough case taking, functional testing may be used to either assess cardiometabolic risk or to further investigate the underlying cause of high cholesterol.

 Assessing cardiometabolic risk with functional testing